async-aws/aws/docs/clients/index.md

 # Clients overview

-AsyncAws has implemented the most popular API clients, but not all of them are promoted with their own page in the documentation.
+AsyncAws has implemented the most popular API clients.
 On this page you find some installation instructions and a complete list of clients.

 ## Install and configure